WIND CHIMES

 Deep in the pandemic, I began making wind chimes prompted by an invitation from my dear friend and conductor, Christopher Rountree.
 He asked: “What would you do for your community right now - while we’re all apart but want to feel together?”
 And so I made two sets of loose redwood chimes, tuned carefully from found pieces in my studio.
 This new way of interacting with listeners - making music on their terms - composing frozen ambient harmonies added to the home - human sized works that held energy even when silent - it suited me.
 And from here I started Furniture Music.

-I like to think of the chimes as a part of the environmental ambient movement that started with Eric Satie and his original conception of Furniture Music - a genre that could furnish the home in aura and atmosphere.
+I like to think of the chimes as a part of the environmental ambient movement that started with Erik Satie and his original conception of Furniture Music - a genre that could furnish the home in aura and atmosphere.
 The genre was carried for a time by Brian Eno and later by the Japanese composers Hiroshi Yoshimura and Satoshi Ashikawa.

 Previous